gapps/dotfiles/README.md

 `cd ~/gapps/repos`\
 `git clone https://github.com/gapps/dotfiles.git`

-### Stow
+### General Stow Command

-These config files use `stow` to set up links for the configuration.

-Install `stow` using `brew install stow`.

-I prefer separate configuration directories for each service and you therefore need to run `stow` for each service.
+In general, I use the following format for the `stow` command which is always run from the root of the cloned repo.

+`stow -t ~ -S ghostty --dotfiles`

+The `-t` flag indicates the target directory to create the links in.
+The default is one directory higher, but I like to store my cloned repositories in `~/repos/` so I need to specify the target directory.

+The `-S` flag indicates the directories to create links for.
+I usually do them one by one, but you could combine them.

+The `--dotfiles` flag indicates that files and directories in the repo ane named like `dot-somefile` rather than `.somefile`.
+That's my preference.

 ## Ghostty Configuration

-Run the following command from the root of the cloned repo.

 `stow -t ~ -S ghostty --dotfiles`

+## Aerospace Configuration

+`stow -t ~ -S aerospace --dotfiles`

 ## Zsh Setup